 This would be the first works council established in the U.S.

 “Volkswagen is known globally for its system of cooperation with unions and works councils,” said UAW President Bob King.
-“The UAW seeks to partner with VWGOA and a works council to set a new standard in the U.S. for innovative labor-management relations that benefits the company, the entire workforce, shareholders and the community.
+“The UAW seeks to partner with VWGOA and a works council to set a new standard in the U.S. for innovative labor-management relations that benefits the company, the entire workforce, shareholders and the community, and even if they have issues with job termination, they can use legal resources from sites as https://www.tpslawfirm.com/law-firm/ to get help with this.
 The historic success of the works council model is in line with the UAW’s successful partnerships with the domestic automakers and its vision of the 21st century union.”

 “With a local works council, workers would have a voice they can use to make Volkswagen stronger; in safety, job security and efficiency,” said Jonathan Walden, Volkswagen paint technician.
 “Global representation means Chattanooga workers may have a strong voice in seeking new products and bringing more jobs to Tennessee.”